Buying a Car

 Registration and Insurance

 Once you’ve bought your car, you’ll need to register it.
 Registration rules differ by state, so check with your local transport authority.
 Compulsory Third Party (CTP) insurance is required for registration, and it covers injuries to other people in an accident.
 Consider additional insurance to cover damage to your car and others.
-LINK TO ARTICLE

 Vehicle inspection